Skip to main content Skip to navigation

 Background

-X-disease also known as Western X, Cherry Buckskin, and Peach X is not a new disease, but Washington is experiencing new complications.
-It was first identified in cherry trees of Washington State in 1946.
+X-disease also known as Western X, Cherry Buckskin, and Peach X, is not a new disease, but Washington is experiencing new complications.
+It was first identified in Washington State cherry trees in 1946.
 In a 1947 survey, about 1% of cherry trees were found to be infected, and it has remained present ever since, fluctuating in frequency.
 However, it has increased in prevalence dramatically in recent years, with pathogen strains, vectors, and environmental conditions that were not present in the previous outbreak.

 diseased Bing cherries on tree